suriyadeepan/suriyadeepan.github.io/unpublished/mle-linear.markdown

 ### Random Sampling

-We can sample from from the normal distribution.
-It can be expressed as, $$x \sim \mathcal{N}(\mu, \sigma^{2}) $$. 'x' is a random variable sampled or generated or simulated from the guassian distribution.
+The process of sampling from a normal distribution is expressed as, $$x \sim \mathcal{N}(\mu, \sigma^{2}) $$. 'x' is a random variable sampled or generated or simulated from the guassian distribution.
 As we sample from this distribution, most samples will fall around the center, near the mean, because of higher probability density in the center.

 ![](/img/mle/sampling1.png)